 And my absolute favorite breakfast/brunch item at Herringbone: The Ray Ray Pancakes.
 The perfect texture of the pancakes coupled with the lilikoi butter syrup … I don’t think you’ll be able to find better pancakes in Waikiki.
 So unbelievably good.

-Happy Birthday to my sister, thank you for choosing Herringbone…it was delicious!
+Thank you for choosing Herringbone…it was delicious!

 2330 Kalakaua Avenue